California Rural Legal Assistance: Bilingual Education Act (1975)

 Issues brought to light in the 1972 Diana case led to California enacting the Bilingual Education Act, of which CRLA was a major sponsor.
 This was the most comprehensive bilingual education act in the nation.
 It established bilingual education programs and provided specific guidelines for certifying teachers qualified to provide instruction to English learners.

 Birth Defect Prevention Act (1983)

-In 1983, CRLA was instrumental in helping pass the Birth Defect Prevention Act in California that required pesticide companies to test the harmfulness of their products to human beings.
+In 1983, CRLA was instrumental in helping pass the Birth Defect Prevention Act in California, which required pesticide companies to test the harmfulness of their products to human beings.

 Building new homes (1984)

-In 1984, California created the CRLA-sponsored Housing Trust Fund which turns $20 million in offshore oil taxes into funds for low-income housing every year.
+In 1984, California created the CRLA-sponsored Housing Trust Fund, which turns $20 million in offshore oil taxes into funds for low-income housing every year.

 Amnesty for workers nationwide (1985)

-In 1985, CRLA drafted the Special Agricultural Worker provision of the new Immigration, Reform and Control Act ("IRCA") that created a new category of permanent residents called "amnesty aliens".
+In 1985, CRLA drafted the Special Agricultural Worker provision of the new Immigration, Reform and Control Act (IRCA) that created a new category of permanent residents called "amnesty aliens".
 This helped legalize one million undocumented workers nationwide.